geshan/geshan.github.com/posts/2025-02-11-ollama-docker-compose.md

 * `volumes`: - `ollama:/root/.ollama` creates a persistent storage area. `/root/.ollama` is where Ollama stores its data (like downloaded models). ollama: (defined at the bottom of the file) is a named volume.
 This means the data will persist even if you stop and restart the container.
 Without this, you'd lose all your downloaded models every time you stopped Ollama.
 It's like giving Ollama a dedicated hard drive that doesn't get erased.
 * `container_name`: `ollama`: This gives the container a specific name, "ollama," making it easier to refer to.

-* `tty: true` allocates a pseudo-TTY, which can be useful for interactive sessions.
-In simple terms, it helps the container handle input and output, making it behave more like a regular terminal.
+* `tty: true` allocates a pseudo-TTY, which can be helpful for interactive sessions.
+It helps the container handle input and output, making it behave more like a regular terminal.
 Programs that expect to interact with a user often need this.
 * `restart: unless-stopped`: This tells Docker to automatically restart the Ollama container if it crashes or stops for any reason unless you explicitly stop it yourself (e.g., using docker compose down).
 It's like setting an auto-restart feature.

 * open-webui: This defines the second service, named "open-webui".